OpenEnergyPlatform/open-MaStR/docs/advanced.rst

 The intention of open-MaStR is to provide tools for receiving a complete as possible and accurate as possible list of power plant units based on the public registry Marktstammdatenregister (short: `MaStR <https://www.marktstammdatenregister.de>`_).
-For downloading the MaStR and saving it in a sqlite database, you will use the :class:`MaStR` class and its `download` method (For documentation of those methods see
+For downloading the MaStR and saving it in a sqlite database, you will use the :class:`Mastr` class and its `download` method (For documentation of those methods see
 :ref:`mastr module`)

 The :meth:`download` function offers two different ways to get the data by changing the `method` parameter: